atomisthq/docs/docs/getting-started.md

     ![Try Atomist button](img/getting-started/try-atomist.png)

 2. Sign up using your GitHub ID.
-You will be asked to authorize login with GitHub.
+You will be asked to authorize login with your GitHub ID.

     ![Sign up](img/getting-started/sign-up.png)